unclebay143/investorquiz/scripts/README.md

 1. **API Connection Issues**: Make sure your Next.js server is running
 2. **Validation Errors**: Check that all required fields are present
-3. **Reference Errors**: Ensure topic and author slugs exist before importing exams
+3. **Reference Errors**: Ensure topic and author slugs exist before importing quizzes
 4. **Duplicate Slugs**: The system will update existing records with the same slug

 ## Tips

-- Import authors first, then topics, then exams
+- Import authors first, then topics, then quizzes
 - Use descriptive slugs that are URL-friendly
 - Test with small datasets first
-- Keep question IDs unique within each exam
+- Keep question IDs unique within each quiz
 - Use the sample data to test the import process